 Must be nominated by a third party

-This OSPA recognises a senior member of the security community who has been working in the industry for over 30 years.
+This OSPA recognises a senior member of the security community.
 It recognises an individual who has consistently shown outstanding performance over an extended period of time and has had a substantial impact upon defining and driving standards in the security sector.

 I have read and understood the rules of entry.